caveman-dick/BoxStarter.Packages/README.md

 The following summarises what I did.

-### Install BoxStarter
+### Setup

-Here is a link to install BoxStarter: [Install BoxStarter](http://boxstarter.org/InstallBoxstarter)
+You can either run the `1.Setup.ps1` script as admin or manually install BoxStarter: [Install BoxStarter](http://boxstarter.org/InstallBoxstarter)

 ### Checkout Existing BoxStarter Script